DeluxeRice/DeluxeRice/README.md

 ## Hello there! 🐄

-**I'm Bryce, an aspiring programmer and currently a third year Computer Science student at UCI.
+**I'm Bryce, an aspiring programmer and currently a third year Computer Science student at UCI.**

-I love the problem solving aspect that comes with designing and creating programs.
+**I love the problem solving aspect that comes with designing and creating programs.**

-Although I don't have much in terms of a portfolio at the moment, I'm working on it.
+**Although I don't have much in terms of a portfolio at the moment, I'm working on it.
 So stay tuned!**

-**For now, check out the website I made for <a href = https://kendoclubatuci.com/>Kendo Club at UCI! -> </a>**
+**For now, check out the website I made for <a href = https://kendoclubatuci.com <a> Kendo Club at UCI!</a>**

 #### 📖 Skills: